cohoe/workstation/README.md

 * nsswitch might be broken
 * pulse equalizer might get removed
 * wallpaper didnt work on seefra. works on VMs
-* xbindkeys is only used for skippy.
-Line should be moved and dependency created.
-* skippy and xbindkeys are not used
 * Atom configuratoin

 ### System